US House to vote Wednesday on Biden's US$1.9 trillion COVID-19 package

 Representative Hakeem Jeffries, a member of the House Democratic leadership, called it a "transformational bill" and told reporters, "We'll pass it, hopefully with some Republican votes."

+No Republicans supported the plan the last time it went through the House, and none voted for it in the Senate, either.
+House Republican Conference Chairman Liz Cheney told reporters Tuesday the bill was a "real tragedy".

+"We know that the result of that package is going to be middle-class tax increases," she said.
+"We are going to be saddled with a spending burden and a tax burden that is really indefensible from the perspective of what it actually accomplishes."

-Democrats hold a very narrow majority in the House, meaning they can afford to lose only a handful of votes by their own members against the bill.
+Democrats hold a very narrow majority in the House, meaning that without any expected Republican support, they can afford to lose only a handful of votes by their own members against the bill.

-The first version of the bill passed the House without a single Republican vote.
-Two moderate Democrats joined Republicans in voting against that version.
+Two moderate Democrats joined Republicans in voting against the bill the first time it went through the House.
 One of them, Representative Kurt Schrader of Oregon, said on Monday he would now vote for the bill with the Senate changes.

 "My concerns remain on the size and scope of this bill but believe the Senate changes provide meaningful relief for Oregonians in need," Schrader wrote in a post on Facebook.

-Republicans, who broadly supported economic relief early in the coronavirus pandemic, have criticized the price tag of the Biden relief package.

-Some progressives in the House have criticized the Senate's changes.
+Some liberal Democrats in the House have criticized the Senate's changes.
 But Representative Pramila Jayapal, a Democrat who heads the Congressional Progressive Caucus, told reporters she thought members of her group would back the legislation.

 White House spokeswoman Jen Psaki praised the legislation at a news conference on Monday, saying that while there were some changes on the margins, it represented the "core" of what Biden originally proposed.

-(Reporting by David Morgan and Lisa Lambert; Editing by Scott Malone, Paul Simao and Jonathan Oatis)
+(Reporting by David Morgan, Lisa Lambert, Makini Brice and Susan Cornwell; Editing by Scott Malone, Paul Simao and Jonathan Oatis)